-A Sand bag shall be a bag without additions, containing sand only, and at least 1/2 inch thick over its entire surface.
-The bag must be able to be deflected horizontally at least 1/4 inch with finger pressure at any point.
-The portion which contacts the rifle shall contact the entire surface under the for-end.
-The rear sand bag, shall be a bag, or combination of bags containing sand only.
-The bag must be able to be deflected horizontally at least a 1/4 inch with finger pressure at any point.
-A vertical spacer under the rear bag will be allowed, as long as they incorporate no adjustments for windage or elevation.
-The vertical spaces shall not contain any protrusions which can be inserted into the bench top or the sand bag and the top and bottom surfaces of the vertical spacer must be flat.
+- 2.16.1 The front sandbag.
+The front shall be a bag, without additions, containing sand only, and at least 1/2" thick over its entire surface.
+The portion which contacts the rifle shall contact the entire surface under the fore end.
+Tape on the sandbag is legal.
+(Amended 2024) - 2.16.2 The rear sandbag.
+The rear sandbag shall be a bag or combination of bags containing sand only.
+A vertical spacer under the rear bag will be allowed as long as it incorporates no adjustments for windage or elevation.
+The vertical spacer shall not contain any protrusions which can be inserted into the bench top or the sandbag.
+The Dunrud type rear ring spacer for use under the rear bag is legal.
 The rear bag shall not be contained in any manner.
+No metallic materials may be used in the construction of the sandbag.
+Tape on sandbag is legal.
+(Amended 2024)